gilbert-jch/hnm4lcp/README.md

 >  http://github.com/erleben/num4lcp

 The generation of some tables takes much computing time.
-For the description of the problems and for the meaning of columns of the table, see the <a href="http://hal.inria.fr/hal-02306526" target="_blank">DFG paper</a>.
+For the description of the problems and for the meaning of the columns of the table, see the <a href="http://hal.inria.fr/hal-02306526" target="_blank">DFG paper</a>.

 The problems can also be run individually using